CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/items-equipment/adding-new-items/archivexl-dynamic-variants/dynamic-appearances-fine-tuning-visibility-conditions.md

 ## But wait, couldn't I accomplish this by doing \[x] instead?

-Yes, probably.
-During your exploration of the wiki you will likely come across many different ways to create item variants.
-The benefit is that you don't have to manage as many root entity files, but it's just a matter of preference and what works best for your project.
+Yes, there are several ways to organize your item variants.
+The benefit is that you can use a single entry in your .yaml file for multiple variations, but it's just a matter of preference and what works best for your project.